PaysanCorrezien/Yazi-Windows/README.md

-The installation script will cover the installation of the program, adding it to `PATH` ( allowing system to use it) and creation of a shortcut to launch it with wezterm, _This script doesn't install the recommanded package like fzf zoxide_ The icon is created With default wezterm path from `winget` installation, if you use a portable version adjust it
+The installation script will cover the installation of the program, adding it to `PATH` ( allowing system to use it) and creation of a shortcut to launch it with wezterm, It can also install git-for-windows from github and make the `file` util available on `path`.
+It Also prompt to download the `preset` conf file provide by Yazi

+_This script doesn't install the recommanded package like fzf zoxide The icon is created With default wezterm path from `winget` installation, if you use a portable version adjust it

 ## 👷 Using the script

-Open powershell and run
+Open powershell and run:

 ```powershell
 iex (Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/PaysanCorrezien/Yazi-Windows/master/Install.ps1' -UseBasicParsing).Content
 ```

 ** Always check script before running it from a random repo like mine **

-_Maybe adding the copy of the preset from [repo](https://github.com/sxyazi/yazi/tree/main/yazi-config/preset) would be good_

 # 🌟 Features enhancement